 All the categorical (nominal) features across the datasets are one-hot encoded.
-In the NSL-KDD dataset, three features (protocol_type, service, and flag) are nominal and are one-hot encoded, an example of the protocol_type encoding is shown in Table 4.4 below.
-This procedure maps the 41-dimensional features into 122-dimensional features: 38 continuous and 84 with encoded binary values of the 3 categorical features (protocol_type, service, and flag).
-The same encoding is performed on the NSL-KDD feature selected version that has only two (service)

-and flag) nominal features.
-Similarly, both the UNSW-NB15 and its feature selected version has three nominal features (proto, service, and state) and one-hot encoded accordingly.
-Table 4.5 provides a summary of the four datasets dimensions before and after encoding.
-Because one-hot encoding increase dataset dimension, so to avoid losing some nominal features' values encoded in the feature selection process, the encoding is performed after the feature selection and normalization processes.
+In the NSL-KDD dataset, three features (protocol\type, service, and flag) are nominal and are one-hot encoded, an example of the protocol\type encoding is shown in Table 6.
+This procedure maps the 41-dimensional features into 122-dimensional features: 38 continuous and 84 with encoded binary values of the 3 categorical features (protocol\type, service, and flag).
+The encoding is also performed on the NSL-KDD feature-selected version that has only two (service and flag) nominal features.
+Similarly, both the UNSW-NB15 and its feature-selected version have three nominal features (proto, service, and state) and were one-hot encoded accordingly.
+Table 7 below provides a summary of the four datasets' dimensions before and after encoding.
+Because one-hot encoding increases the dataset dimension, to avoid losing some nominal features' values encoded in the feature selection process, the encoding is performed after the feature selection and normalization processes.

-Tuble 4.4 - One-Hot Encoung Example
+Table 6 - One-Hot Encoding Example

-Protocol type UDP TCP ICMP
+Protocol_type UDP TCP ICMP

-UDP k 1 0 0
+UDP h 1 0 0

-TCP $ \rightarrow $ 0 1 0
+TCP 0 1 0

 ICMP 0 0 1

-Table 4.4 - One-Hot Encoding Example
+Table 6 One Hat Encoding Example

-After encoding the features, the dimensions of the four final datasets increased as shown in Table 4.5.
+After encoding the features, the dimensions of the four final datasets increased as shown in Table 7.
 Only the final encoded features are used in training and evaluating the models.

-Tuble 4.5 - I that Dulusets Dimensions
+Table 7 - Final Datasets Dimensions

-One Het Encoding UNSW-NB15 dataset NSL-KDD dataset
+One-Hot UNSW-NB15 dataset features NSL-KDD dataset features

-One-not Encouning All features Feature selected All features Feature selected
+Encoding All Feature selected All Feature selected

 Before Encoding 42 20 41 20

 After Encoding 194 172 122 98